(a) Entering a Plea.

 (f) Recording the Proceedings.
 A verbatim record of the proceedings at which the defendant enters a plea must be made.
 If there is a plea of guilty, the record must include the court's inquiries and advice to the defendant required under Rule 11(b) and (c).

 (g) Defendant's Presence at Plea Proceeding.
-A plea of guilty may be made only by the defendant, in open court, unless the defendant is a corporation, in which case it may be made by counsel; or in a non-felony case, the defendant may petition to enter a plea of guilty as provided in Rule 43(b).
+A plea of guilty may be made only by the defendant, in open court, unless the defendant is a corporation, in which case it may be made by counsel; or the defendant may petition to enter a plea of guilty as provided in Rule 43(b).

 Rule 11 is similar to Fed.R.Crim.P.
 11. The rule is designed to accomplish a number of objectives: (1) it prescribes the advice that the court must give to ensure the defendant who pleads guilty has made an informed plea; and (2) it provides for a plea agreement procedure designed to give recognition to the propriety of plea discussions between counsel, to bring the existence of a plea agreement out in open court, and to provide methods for court acceptance or rejection of the plea agreement.